consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-bottom-open >}}

-{{< tools/category-review/card-cost-open highlight="$99 user/month + 100GB free then $0.25 GB/month" >}}
+{{< tools/category-review/card-cost-open highlight="100GB free then $0.25 GB/month" >}}

 New Relic has a reputation for being very expensive but it now includes a generous free quota.
-A single user can get 100GB/month worth of ingested data with 8 days of retention and unlimited alerting.
-Additional users start at
-$99/user/month and extra data is $0.25/GB/month.
+A single user can get 100GB/month worth of ingested data with 8 days of retention and unlimited alerting for free.
+Additional users start at $99/user/month and extra data is $0.25/GB/month.
 This means you can try all the features and monitor reasonably sized infrastructure for free.
 However, it can be difficult to predict costs priced on a GB basis for server monitoring - data volume depends on things like log volume, metrics reported, and reporting frequency.

 {{< close-div >}}